A comprehensive Southern African Budget Safari travelling from Zimbabwe's Victoria Falls to Cape Town in South Africa.

-On day four we drive west to Maun, passing giant baobab trees and the northern fringes of the Makgadikgadi Pans en route.
-Leaving our safari truck, we continue into the heart of the Okavango Delta.
+On day five we make our way into the heart of the Okavango Delta.
+We travel by vehicle and then switch to traditional canoes for the remainder of the transfer.
 Over the next few days, we explore the waterways and islands of the Okavango, looking out for wild animals and birds that are not accustomed to seeing people.

 After settling in at our exclusive camp we set off on a late afternoon mokoro ride in the Okavango Delta, one of the most unique wilderness areas in the world.
 Local polers take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Returning to camp we spend the night around the campfire under starry skies in this wild place, listening to the sounds of nature.

-On day five we rise early and glide out onto the reed-lined channels, making our way through the pristine bush to one of the untouched delta islands.
+On day six we rise early and glide out onto the reed-lined channels, making our way through the pristine bush to one of the untouched delta islands.
 Here we embark on a thrilling nature walk with a local expert, learning about the plants and looking for signs of wildlife.
 Returning from our nature walk, we spend time unwinding at camp, enjoying the quiet natural setting.
-Later in the afternoon, we take a sunset game drive in search of the diverse wildlife and abundant birds of this scenic wilderness area.
+Later in the afternoon, we take a sunset boat cruise in this scenic wilderness area.

 This labyrinth of waterways and lagoons flowing between secluded islands and floodplains boasts one of the highest concentrations of wildlife in Africa.
 Our itinerary in the delta is flexible and the program of activities depends on seasonal conditions, but the tranquil delta always offers a truly wild and unforgettable African bush experience.